vermillion0623/pdsnd_github/README.md

 Data Analysis of Bike Sharing

 ### Description
-This project analyze data which is collected from Bikeshare.
+This project(.py) analyze data(.csv) which is collected from Bikeshare.
-Statistic User information is outputed.
+After analyzing, some statistic user information is outputed.

 ### Files used
 bikeshare.py, chicago.csv, washington.csv, new_york_city.csv